KazKozDev/deepchain-refinement/README.md

 DeepChain uses a structured, three-stage refinement pipeline.
 It begins with basic analysis, which performs initial prompt processing and baseline generation.
 The second stage, detailed refinement, adds context-aware improvements, intent analysis, and fact verification.
 Finally, comprehensive synthesis integrates and cross-validates information from previous stages into a consistent, in-depth result.

 The system combines chain-of-thought reasoning, multi-stage cue refinement, and progressive enhancement, where each stage builds on the last.
-It also includes hallucination reduction and automated synthesis to ensure clarity, depth, and accuracy.
+It also includes hallucination reduction and automated synthesis to ensure clarity, depth, and accuracy.<br><br>

 ### 🎬 Demo